-- A. Individuals shall not misrepresent their credentials, competence, education, training, or experience. - B. Individuals shall not participate in professional activities that constitute a conflict of interest. - C. Individuals shall refer those served professionally solely on the basis of the interest of those being referred and not on any personal financial interest. - D. Individuals shall not misrepresent diagnostic information, services rendered, or products dispensed or engage in any scheme or artifice to defraud in connection with obtaining reimbursement for such services or products. - E. Individuals' statements to the public shall provide accurate information about the nature and management of communication disorders, about the professions, and about professional services. - F. Individuals' statements to the public advertising, announcing, and marketing their professional services, reporting research results, and promoting products shall adhere to prevailing professional standards and shall not contain misrepresentations.
+A. Individuals shall not misrepresent their credentials, competence, education, training, experience, and scholarly contributions.

+- B. Individuals shall avoid engaging in conflicts of interest whereby personal, financial, or other considerations have the potential to influence or compromise professional judgment and objectivity. - C. Individuals shall not misrepresent research and scholarly activities, diagnostic information, services provided, results of services provided, products dispensed, or the effects of products dispensed. - D. Individuals shall not defraud through intent, ignorance, or negligence or engage in any scheme to defraud in connection with obtaining payment, reimbursement, or grants and contracts for services provided, research conducted, or products dispensed. - E. Individuals' statements to the public shall provide accurate and complete information about the nature and management of communication disorders, about the professions, about professional services, about products for sale, and about research and scholarly activities. - F. Individuals' statements to the public shall adhere to prevailing professional norms and shall not contain misrepresentations when advertising, announcing, and promoting their professional services products and when reporting research shall adhere to prevailing professional standards and shall not contain misrepresentations. - G. Individuals shall not knowingly make false financial or nonfinancial statements and shall complete all materials honestly and without omission.